School of the Nations (Macau): History

 The School of the Nations is an internationally oriented educational institution, licensed by the Government of Macau, as a non-profit organization.

+Founding

 It originally opened in 1988 with 5 students, all of whom were enrolled in kindergarten.
 It came about as a result of efforts from a number of Macau residents who saw the need in the community for an English medium school.

+Early years

-By the end of the 1989-1990 school year, the original premises in the Seng Vo building were filled to capacity.
+By the end of the 1989–1990 school year, the original premises in the Seng Vo building were filled to capacity.
 The demand for new enrollments however, continued to rise.
 It was decided to acquire additional property on the fourth floor of the Lei San building as an interim measure while a more permanent solution was sought.
 These premises were occupied for the school year 1990-1991 allowing the school to enroll approximately 200 students (a 100% increase over the preceding year).

-A 35% increase for the academic year 1991-1992 and a 29% increase for the 1992-1993 school year brought the school to a critical condition of overcrowding.
+A 35% increase for the academic year 1991-1992 and a 29% increase for the 1992–1993 school year brought the school to a critical condition of overcrowding.
 To accommodate the influx of new students, in 1994 the school began to lease commercial properties and convert them to classrooms.

+Economic Recession

 In 1997 all of Asia experienced a severe economic downturn, and enrollment to the school dropped.
 The decision was made to return all leased property, reduce overhead and limit enrollments to the number of students that could be accommodated in the properties belonging to the school.
 From that period until 2008, the school maintained a steady population of about 260 students.

+Recent Developments

 In 2008, construction of the School of the Nations building was completed.
 The building is located on Rua de Minho, on Taipa Island, not far from the Nova City residential complex.
 This new facility has greatly increased the school's capacity, allowing for a major increase in student capacity.
 Since then, the school has grown to approximately 600 students with around 100 staff.